s3pweb/nestjs-common/README.md

-# nestjs-ip-whitelist
+# S3PWeb - NestJS common libs

+A repo containing all the common utilities for our NestJS projects:
-A NestJS guard to authorise only the given IP(s)
+- A NestJS guard to authorise only the given IP(s)